IOS 7: Control Center

 iOS 7 introduced the Control Center, a menu that users can access by swiping up from the bottom of the screen, providing access to frequently used settings such as Airplane Mode, Wi-Fi, Bluetooth, Do Not Disturb Mode, and Rotation Lock.
 There is a slider for adjusting screen brightness, controls for music playback, along with a volume slider.
 A Flashlight toggle is also available, as is an icon for quickly accessing the camera.

 Notification Center

 iOS 7 overhauled the Notification Center, with both visual and functional changes.
-It has three tabs; "Today" (information on what's coming during the day), "All", and "Missed."
-Notifications are now visible on the phone's lock screen, and notifications are synchronized across devices, so users don't need to dismiss the same notification multiple times on different devices.
+It has three tabs: "Today" (information on what is coming during the day), "All", and "Missed".
+Notifications are now visible on the phone's lock screen, and notifications are synchronized across devices, so users do not need to dismiss the same notification multiple times on different devices.

 App switcher

 iOS 7 expanded the screen for app switching.
 Users double-pressed the home button and were taken out of the current app for a view of full-screen thumbnails of recently accessed apps.